 An old way of dealing effectively with pesky insects.
 These colored strips of sticky material attract pests who become stuck, unable to mate, lay eggs, or survive.

-It is known that different colors attract different pests, with yellow or bright blue both being high attractants to leaf miners.
+It is known that different colors attract different pests, with yellow or bright blue both being high attractants to leaf miner flies.

 7. Remove the Eggs